The Effectiveness of the Bag Tax

 | Vendor | Year | Revenue (Million USD) | |------------------------------|------|-----------------------| | Giant of Maryland, LLC | 2016 | 0.14 | | Giant of Maryland, LLC | 2015 | 0.14 | | Giant of Maryland, LLC | 2014 | 0.13 | | Giant of Maryland, LLC | 2012 | 0.13 | | Giant of Maryland, LLC | 2013 | 0.13 | | Safeway, Inc. | 2014 | 0.08 | | Safeway, Inc. | 2013 | 0.07 | | NAI Saturn Eastern LLC | 2016 | 0.07 | | Safeway, Inc. | 2012 | 0.07 | | NAI Saturn Eastern LLC | 2015 | 0.07 | | Whole Foods Market Group Inc | 2015 | 0.03 | | Target Corporation | 2012 | 0.03 | | Target Corporation | 2013 | 0.03 | | Whole Foods Market Group Inc | 2014 | 0.03 | | Whole Foods Market Group Inc | 2016 | 0.03 | | Whole Foods Market Group Inc | 2013 | 0.03 | | Target Corporation | 2014 | 0.03 | | Whole Foods Market Group Inc | 2012 | 0.03 | | Target Corporation | 2015 | 0.03 | | Harris Teeter | 2016 | 0.02 |

 After the initial implementation of the Bag Tax, plastic bags sales noticeably decreased the following year.
 After that, sales recovered slightly and now the average person uses about four less plastic bags a year.
 With respect to its goal of reducing overall plastic bag use, at least in Montgomery County, the Bag Tax seems ineffective.
-However, the income generated from plastic bag sales is used by the county government to enact water quality initiates which counteract the harmful effects of plastic litter clogging up the county's waterways.
+However, the income generated from plastic bag sales is used by the county government to enact water quality initiates which counteract the harmful effects of plastic litter clogging up the waterways.
 The county estimates this total to be around $3 million, and the Bag Tax successfully generated roughly that amount.
-This may be the Bag Tax's hidden beauty, while perhaps ineffective at modifying the desired behavior, by taxing plastic bag users for their bags, the county is able to offset its own costs which previously came from another revenue source and still perform its goals of removing garbage from the environment without any individual or group seeing a steep increase in their personal tax payments.
+This is the hidden beauty of the Bag Tax, while perhaps ineffective at modifying the target behavior, by taxing plastic bag users for their bags, the county is able to offset its own costs which previously came from another revenue source and still perform its goals of removing garbage from the environment without any individual or group seeing a steep increase in their personal tax payments.